dougzilla32/CancelForPromiseKit/README.md

-# CancellablePromiseKit
+# CancelForPromiseKit
 ![badge-pod] ![badge-languages] ![badge-pms] ![badge-platforms] ![badge-mit]

 ---

-CancellablePromiseKit provides clear and concise cancellation extensions for [PromiseKit]
+CancelForPromiseKit provides clear and concise cancellation extensions for [PromiseKit]

-While PromiseKit includes basic support for cancellation, CancellablePromiseKit extends this to make cancelling promises and their associated tasks simple and straightforward.
+While PromiseKit includes basic support for cancellation, CancelForPromiseKit extends this to make cancelling promises and their associated tasks simple and straightforward.

 This README has the same structure as the PromiseKit README, with cancellation added to the sample code blocks: